TheThingsNetwork/docs/README.md

 # The Things Network Documentation [![Build Status](https://travis-ci.org/TheThingsNetwork/docs.svg?branch=master)](https://travis-ci.org/TheThingsNetwork/docs)

-This is a [Jekyll](https://jekyllrb.com) site configured to be build and served through [GitHub Pages](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/).
+This is a [Jekyll](https://jekyllrb.com) site which [Travis](https://travis-ci.org/TheThingsNetwork/docs) automatically tests and builds to the [gh-pages](https://github.com/TheThingsNetwork/docs/tree/gh-pages) branch to be served via [GitHub Pages](https://help.github.com/articles/what-is-github-pages/).

 ## Update content

-Because we let GitHub Pages do the Jekyll builds the website will be updated automatically after pushing commits or merging pull requests.

-### Guidance

 * The homepage for the site is [index.html](index.html).
 * The guides are a Jekyll collection in the [_includes](_includes) folder, grouped per version.